svarnypetr/pepper_google_form/README.md

 In order to upload the image to Pepper, we can use `scp`.
 Example guide is [here](http://www.hypexr.org/linux_scp_help.php).
 * `scp image.png your_username@PEPPER_IP:/home/nao/.local/share/PackageManager/apps/connectgoogleforms-00573d/html/image.jpg`

+### Prelaunch Checklist

+* [ ] Are the Ports the same on the server and in the Python box?
+* [ ] Is the IP address on the Python box correct, i.e. address of the server PC?